The debate between IEM Vs Earbuds has been going on for decades. While both offer the same functionality, they have their pros and cons.

 Earbuds can be distinguished from headphones visually because they don’t have a headband.
 They are placed directly in the ear, not on or over the ear.
 Earbuds are held in place and block out external noise thanks to the silicone or foam ear-tips.

-These eartips come in various shapes and sizes and can be supplied with wires or wings that either go over the top or into the contours of the ear.
+These eartips come in various shapes and sizes and can be supplied with wires or wings that go over the top or into the ear’s contours.

 Tip: You don’t have to use the same ear tip for each ear as your ear canal might not allow.
 Earbuds can be connected to your audio listening device in various ways depending on their type once they are in your ears.

 - Compact size and lightweight design

 - Noise-cancellation technology to block out external noise

 - Touch controls for easy operation

 - Voice assistant compatibility for hands-free use

 - Bluetooth connectivity allows for wireless use